 According to popular UX statistics, people form their judgment on a website’s credibility purely on its aesthetics.
 In fact, 88% of the users are unlikely to get back to a website or any digital platform after a bad user experience.

 User Experience (UX) is every interaction that a business, website, app, or service has with its users or customers.
-The goal of a good UX is to help users do what they want to.
+The goal of a good UX audit service is to help users do what they want to.
 That is why, no matter in what category your app falls into or what it makes a user do, taking care of its usability factor is important.

 In this blog post, we are going to discuss the usability gaps in one of the popular real estate apps of the United States, Zillow.